titipata/science_concierge/article/experiments/README.md

 You can download trained word vectors from SfN 2015 using `science_concierge.download("wordvec.json")` which has dictionary of words and their corresponding vectors.
 Or `science_concierge.download("wordvec_abstract.json")` in order to download each abstract vectors.
+Or you can download full pickle file containing abstract vectors using LSA and word vectors `science_concierge.download("poster_vect_df.pickle")`
 - `topic_comparison.py` is for feature comparison using count vectorize, tf-idf matrix, LSA and word vectors.